-Change of business address, residence address and/or change of county may perform notary public services anywhere in the state.
-The original oath and bond must be filed in the county where the notary public maintains their principal place of business as shown in the application filed with the Secretary of State, but is permissive as to whether or not a change of county is filed with the county after the original oath and bond have been filed should the notary public move.
+A notary public is required to notify the Secretary of State in writing, by certified mail, within 30 days of any change of business or residence address.
+(Government Code section 8213.5) Upon the change of a business address to a new county, a notary public may elect to file a new oath of office and bond in the new county.
+However, this is optional.
+Once commissioned, a notary public may perform notary public services anywhere in the state.
+The original oath and bond must be filed in the county where the notary public maintains their principal place of business as shown in the application filed with the Secretary of State.
+It is permissive as to whether or not a county transfer is filed with the new county after the original oath and bond have been filed in the original county should the notary public move.
 (Government Code section 8213) There is no fee for the processing of address change notifications with the Secretary of State.